 When Buying New, Think Long

-I have seen many new home buyers have to take a loss by turning around and selling a 1-2 year old home.
-Sometimes, this cannot be avoided.
-Just be aware of this going in and plan to own long term.
+We have seen many new home buyers have to take a loss by turning around and selling a 1-2 year old home.
+Remember, you have closing costs when you buy and sell.

 Check For Builder Incentives

-Many builders offer incentives.
-Keep this in mind, if you get a loan through their lender and use their title company you can get some closing costs covered or money to use towards upgrades.
+Many builders offer incentives for using their partners.
+Keep this in mind.
+If you get a loan through their lender and use their title company you can get some closing costs covered or money to use towards upgrades.

 In this case, it is a good idea to compare the total loan package to one from an outside third party to see who gives you the best deal and who you are more confident working with.